global-121/manual/docs/general/change-current-password.md

   - toc
 ---

-!!! info "This section explains"
+!!! danger "This section explains"
-    How to change your current password
+    How to change your current password and log in again. :material-robot-happy:

 Once you are logged in to the 121 Platform, click on your email address under "Logged in as" in the top right corner.